 Human rights champion and queer saint Pauli Murray is a renowned civil rights pioneer, feminist, author, lawyer and the first black woman ordained as an Episcopal priest.
 Her feast day is today (July 1).

 Murray was attracted to women and her longest relationships were with women, so she is justifiably considered a lesbian.
-But she also described herself as a man trapped in a woman’s body and took hormone treatments in her 20s and 30s, so she might even be called a transgender today.
+But she also described herself as a man trapped in a woman’s body and took hormone treatments in her 20s and 30s, so she might even be called transgender man today.

 Others have written extensively about her many accomplishments, but material on Murray’s sexuality is hard to find.
 She did not speak publicly about her sexual orientation or gender identity issues, but she left ample evidence of these struggles in her letters and personal writings.